seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 }
 {% endhighlight %}

 Inside `authenticate()` method we fetch a user from the database.
 If the user exists we create a new token, otherwise the promise rejects.
 You remember that class `JwtEncoder` has only decoding logic.
-It's time to add a new method `encode(array $payload)`:
+It's time to add a new method for JWT creation:

 {% highlight php %}
 <?php